-Because more than 70% of sodium in the American diet comes from eating restaurant and packaged foods, per the U.S. Food & Drug Administration, (FDA), this is a really big deal.
+Because more than 70 percent of sodium in the American diet comes from eating restaurant and packaged foods, per the U.S. Food & Drug Administration, (FDA), this is a really big deal.

-Thus far, sodium reductions have been made in seven entrees and sides—and go all the way up more than 50%!
-In one of my favorite menu items, Super Greens, the amount of sodium was reduced by more than 50%.
+Thus far, sodium reductions have been made in seven entrees and sides—and go all the way up more than 50 percent!
+In one of my favorite menu items, Super Greens, the amount of sodium was reduced by more than 50 percent.

-Panda is really listening to what its customers desire.
-In an International Food Information Council (IFIC) survey, 80% of consumers said they are trying to limit and/or avoid added sugars.
+Panda Express is really listening to what its customers desire.
+In an International Food Information Council (IFIC) survey, 80 percent of consumers said they are trying to limit and/or avoid added sugars.

-And in a Wakefield Research survey, 57% of adults ages 65 and older, 47% of adults ages 55 to 64, 44% of adults ages 45 to 54, 38% of adults ages 35 to 44, and 34% of adults ages 18 to 34 said that seeing a product labeled “no high-fructose corn syrup” would motivate them to purchase it.
+And in a Wakefield Research survey, 57 percent of adults ages 65 and older, 47 percent of adults ages 55 to 64, 44 percent of adults ages 45 to 54, 38 percent of adults ages 35 to 44, and 34 percent of adults ages 18 to 34 said that seeing a product labeled “no high-fructose corn syrup” would motivate them to purchase it.

 Plus, sugar reductions will help Americans to be healthier.
-The 2015-2020 Dietary Guidelines for Americans recommend that less than 10% of calories per day be consumed from added sugars.
+The 2020-2025 Dietary Guidelines for Americans recommend that less than 10 percentof calories per day be consumed from added sugars.

 Per a 2,000-calorie daily diet, this comes out to no more than 200 calories from added sugar—or 52.5 grams, about 13 teaspoons of table sugar.

-Americans are consuming more than the recommended intake of added sugar: In 2005 to 2010, adults took in an average of 13% of total daily calories from added sugar, per the U.S. Centers for Disease Control & Prevention (CDC).
+Americans are consuming more than the recommended intake of added sugar: In 2005 to 2010, adults took in an average of 13 percent of total daily calories from added sugar, per the U.S. Centers for Disease Control & Prevention (CDC).

 By 2025, all of the entrees, sides, and appetizers at Panda Express will be free of artificial food coloring and flavors.
 I’m so excited about these changes.

 I’ll tell you what: The restaurant chain is so awesome that in its promise to remove artificial colors, it’s removing caramel color, too.
-I can’t say for sure that this is 100% because of my recommendations, but I like to think I had something to do with the change!
+I can’t say for sure that this is 100 percent because of my recommendations, but I like to think I had something to do with the change!

 And these moves to remove artificial colors and flavors are ones that consumers really want.
-In an IFIC survey, nearly 80% of consumers said they’re trying to limit and/or avoid added sugars—and 62% said would pay up to 10% more for a product that’s free of artificial ingredients.
+In an IFIC survey, nearly 80 percent of consumers said they’re trying to limit and/or avoid added sugars—and 62 percent said would pay up to 10 percent more for a product that’s free of artificial ingredients.

 You’ll also find sustainable fast-food items at Panda Express—including eggs and poultry.
 The restaurant first introduced chicken raised-without-antibiotics in 2019 in its limited-time offering.